lua-console.nvim - is a handy scratch pad / REPL / debug console for Lua development and Neovim exploration and configuration.

 and L

-to save / load the console session to preserve history of your hacking. <C-Up>
+to save / load the console session to preserve history of your hacking.
+If the autosave

 and <C-Down>